 If you have previously signed up to receive our newsletter or otherwise agreed to us using your personal information for direct marketing purposes, you may change your mind at any time by clicking on the ‘unsubscribe’ link in any email you receive from us.

-If you believe that any information we are holding on you is incorrect or incomplete, please log into your account and update your details or email us here as soon as possible.
+If you believe that any information we are holding on you is incorrect or incomplete, please log into your account and update your details or contact us as soon as possible.
 We will promptly correct any information found to be incorrect.

-A cookie is a small amount of data, which often includes an anonymous unique identifier, that is sent to your browser from a web site’s computers and stored on your computer’s hard drive.
+A cookie is a small amount of data, which often includes an anonymous unique identifier, that is sent to your browser from a website’s computer and stored on your computer’s hard drive.

 Cookies are required to use the Oxford Abstracts service.

 Oxford Abstracts uses third-party vendors and hosting partners to provide the necessary hardware, software, networking, storage, and related technology required to run Oxford Abstracts.
-Although Oxford Abstracts owns the code, databases, and all rights to the Oxford Abstracts application, you retain all rights to your data.
+Although Oxford Abstracts owns the code, databases and all rights to the Oxford Abstracts application, you retain all rights to your personal data.

 Data Sharing & Processing

-We may share your personal data with the organisers of events you are involved with, specific third-party vendors and hosting partners to provide the necessary hardware, software, networking and storage of your personal data.
+We may share your personal data with the organisers of events you are involved with, specific third-party vendors and hosting partners.

 We have contracts in place with our data processors.
 This means that they cannot do anything with your personal information unless we have instructed them to do so.
 They will not share your personal information with any organisation apart from us.
 They will hold it securely and retain it for the period we instruct.